• Skip to primary navigation

 How to Make No-Knead Sourdough Bread

-Place the flour and salt in a large mixing bowl and whisk together to fully combine.
+Step 1: Place the flour and salt in a large mixing bowl and whisk together to fully combine.
 Add the sourdough starter and water and combine everything using your spatula.
-If you feel like you need a little more water, add a teaspoon at a time.
 The dough will be shaggy and sticky.

 • Only use a sourdough starter that is active, well-fed, and at room temperature to ensure you get the best results possible.